sassoftware/devsascom-rest-api-samples/DataManagement/rowSets.md

 Certain Row Sets service providers support session-based data retrieval.
 To determine whether this is supported by any particular provider, you can query `/rowSets/providers/{providerId}` to retrieve the media type
-`application/vnd.sas.data.provider`](http://developer.sas.com/reference/schema/application/vnd.sas.data.provider "Row Sets API") and check if the `usesSessions` member.
+`application/vnd.sas.data.provider`](https://developer.sas.com/apis/rest/DataManagement/#application-vnd.sas.data.provider) and check if the `usesSessions` member.

 #### <a name='QueryParameters'>Query Parameters</a>